t1protocol/t1/.github/PULL_REQUEST_TEMPLATE.md

 -   [ ] My code follows the code style of this project.
 -   [ ] My change requires a change to the documentation.
+-   [ ] I added deployment script (Makefile, docker file etc.)
--   [ ] I have updated the documentation accordingly.
+-   [ ] I have updated the documentation accordingly - Docusaurus.
 -   [ ] I have added tests to cover my changes.
 -   [ ] All new and existing tests passed.